 The Department of Neurology and Neurosurgery at Wake Forest Baptist Health is recognized as a major center for the care and treatment of patients in both inpatient and outpatient settings.
 Our neurologists and neurosurgeons are known for their excellence in the areas of translational research; therefore, what is learned in the lab, through clinical trials or studies, is directly applied to the clinical care of our patients.

 Recognized for Excellence in Neurology & Neurosurgery

-In 2010, U.S.News & World Report ranked Wake Forest's Neurology and Neurosurgery program in the top 50 programs.
+For 2012-2013, U.S.News & World Report ranked Wake Forest's Neurology and Neurosurgery program nationally.

 Designated a Comprehensive Stroke Center by The Joint Commission (TJC) after meeting all requirements for this advanced certification.
 We are among 33 centers in the United States designated to-date as comprehensive.